-TASK 4 - Channel and Streambank Stabilization Associated with the Sevenmile Plaza Bridge Description of Task: Implement channel and streambank stabilization techniques upstream and downstream of the Sevenmile Plaza Bridge and upstream and downstream of the McDonald Ditch diversion and headgate structure.
+TASK 4 - Channel Shaping and Streambank Stabilization

+Description of Task: Implement channel and streambank stabilization techniques upstream and downstream of the Sevenmile Plaza Bridge and upstream and downstream of the McDonald Ditch diversion and headgate structure.

 Method/Procedure: NRCS will design channel and streambank stabilization measures.
 A contractor will implement the design, which may include bank shaping, channel reconfiguration, rock or log structure installation, and bioengineering.
 Bioengineering techniques include, but are not limited to willow clump plantings, bareroot shrub plantings, and grass and forb seeding.
 Upland areas disturbed during onsite activities will be reseeded with appropriate species.